 You can find that doing 2 days a week of calorie deficit is enough.
 You may find that you can handle just one day.
 Some people can do it for 5 days.

 Reminder: Doesn’t matter what others are doing.
 Find what works for you.

 If you feel crappy after doing 5 days a week of eating 500 kcal, but you believe this will give you results faster, I will stop you right there.

 It won’t.
 You will burn out.
 Remember the hormesis effect?

 How To Eat 500 Calories A Day And Feel Full?

-The last step I will show you my best tips on how to eat 500 kcal and be full foe longer.
+In the last step I will show you my best tips on how to eat 500 kcal and be full for longer.

 Feeling full is all about how you eat and what you eat.
 Here is the basic step-by-step tutorial on how to eat.